slow-session/choon-player/README.txt

 == Description ==

-This includes the Choon Player on your WordPress site.
+Choon Player is a simple audio player that supports loops and slowing down music for learning by ear.
+It was developed for learning Irish Traditional music.

 To display the player, put a valid URL pointing to an MP3 or M4A recording between the shortcodes [choon] and [/choon] on your page or post.

 == Screenshots ==